Elliot-Ayliffe/GRACE-HPC/docs/configuration.md

 This file **must remain in the working directory** to enable GRACE-HPC to run correctly.

-> 💡 We recommend contacting your HPC administrators to obtain accurate TDP values for your cluster
+> 💡 *We recommend contacting your HPC administrators to obtain accurate TDP values for your cluster*.
-> Alternatively, many common CPU and GPU TDP values can be found on the [Green Algorithms Online Calculator GitHub](https://github.com/GreenAlgorithms/green-algorithms-tool/tree/master/data/latest) provided by Dr Loïc Lannelongue.
+> *Alternatively, many common CPU and GPU TDP values can be found on the [Green Algorithms Online Calculator GitHub](https://github.com/GreenAlgorithms/green-algorithms-tool/tree/master/data/latest) provided by Dr Loïc Lannelongue.*

 ## Example hpc_config.yaml